-There’s an excellent variety of Boise condos for sale.
-From a more low-maintenance lifestyle to the convenience of urban living, condo buying has perks that set it apart from purchasing a single-family home.
+Recently, many of my Boise friends are becoming empty nesters and there has been more and more talk of downsizing and travel in their future!
+In Boise, there is an excellent variety of condominiums for sale.
+Providing a more low-maintenance lifestyle and convenience of urban living, condo buying has perks that set it apart from purchasing a single-family home.
 However, there are essential things to keep in mind while on the hunt.
-These are the questions I always ask when searching for Boise condos for sale.
+These are the questions we always recommend asking when considering a Boise condominium purchase.

 1) What’s the current investor ratio and can you rent it out?